rstudio/bookdown.org/content/archive/internal/chen-snaed.md

 ---
-title: "Applied Social Network Analysis in Education"
+title: "Applied Network Analysis for Learning"
-author: "chen"
+author: "Bodong Chen"
-date: "2019-04-23T02:25:04Z"
+date: "2021-01-18T22:32:15Z"
-tags: [Network, Education, Course]
+tags: [Network, Course, Education]
 link: "https://bookdown.org/chen/snaEd/"
-length_weight: "22.3%"
+length_weight: "8.1%"
 cover: "https://bookdown.org/chen/snaEd/images/cover.png"
 repo: "meefen/sna-ed"
 pinned: false
 ---

 This is a course handbook written by Bodong Chen for his SNA course at UMN. [...]
-This site is the course portal of CI 8371 - Applied Social Network Analysis in Education, taught by Prof. Bodong Chen at the University of Minnesota in Spring ’19.
-Content on this site is actively built and refined throughout the semester.
-This site or book is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-Last update: 2019-04-23  ...
+This site is built for a course titled CI 8371 - Applied Social Network Analysis in Education, taught by Prof. Bodong Chen at the University of Minnesota.
+Content on this site will be actively built and refined throughout the Spring 2021 semester.
+While the course is titled Social Network Analysis in Education, this course is not limited to social networks or to education.
+We will broadly examine social, information, and artificial networks in a variety of learning contexts including schools, workplace, and ...